anuragbhargava889/order_api/README.md

 - `index.js` is the entrypoint that actually starts the Express server

 **./test**
-- this folder contains test case run using `npm test app/test` which in turn uses [Mocha]
+- this folder contains test case run using `npm test` which in turn uses [Mocha]

 **./schemas**
 - `schemas` are [JSONSchema] validation schemas for reading , creating or updating a Order.